appget/appget.docs/docs/commands/README.md

 :::tip Commands
 All of the commands below share the following arguments

-`-v` or `--verbose`: Log more detailed information, usefull for diagnosing issues.
+`-v` or `--verbose`Log more detailed information, useful for diagnosing issues.

-`--help`: prints out list of available arguments and paramaters for the command
+`--help` prints out list of available arguments and parameters for the command

 :::
 ## Install

 `install` is the primary command of AppGet, you can use it to install any of the [available packages](https://github.com/appget/appget.packages/tree/master/manifests).

 #### Format:

 `install {package-id}`

 #### Arguments:

 `-i` or `--interactive`: Start the installer in *interactive mode*.
 This allows you to step through the installer manually and select any of the available options.
 By default AppGet starts installers in *passive mode*.

 `-s` or `--silent`: Start the installer in *silent mode*.
 This mode tries to hide as much of the installer interface as possible including all progress and status windows.